aherbert/gdsc-smlm/docs/analysis_plugins.rst

        If no output image is selected then the default output image will be created as a stack of the required size.

+   * - Colour
+     - Specify how the cluster colour is assigned from the look-up table.

    * - LUT
      - Specify the look-up table (i.e. the colour) used to plot the clusters.

        Each cluster is a single colour.
 The colour is varied according to the order the clusters are processed.

        Note: Single colour LUTs vary the intensity of the colour from 50% to 100% to provide identification of the order.

+   * - Invert LUT
+     - Set to ``true`` to invert the LUT.

    * - Line width
      - Specify the line width.
 Use zero to draw lines with a 1 pixel stroke width regardless of the magnification.